Yanaqucha (San Marcos)

 Yanaqucha (Quechua yana black, qaqa rock, "black rock", also spelled Yanaccocha) is a mountain at a small lake of that name in the eastern extensions of the Cordillera Blanca in the Andes of Peru which reaches a height of approximately 4600 m.
-It is located in the Ancash Region, Huari Province, San Marcos District.
+It is located in San Marcos District, Huari Province, Ancash Region.

 The lake named Yanaqucha lies west of the peak at 9°41′49″S 77°06′14″W.